 Sometimes job seekers get several job offers and they face the tough task of choosing the right opportunity.
 Sometimes it is easy to choose.
 Sometimes it is not.
 Therefore, we believe that the best way to accept the right job offer is based on objective evaluation rather than emotions.
 Even if you receive just one job proposal you better evaluate it first and only then make a decision either to accept or deny it.

 How To Evaluate?

 Lastly, you should know what they are hiring you for.
 What will you be doing on a daily basis?
 Many job seekers are happy with the job titles which assume the list of specific responsibilities, but that is a mistake.
-YOu should find out in details about your daily duties and expectations; otherwise you can have another unpleasant surprise.
+You should find out in detail about your daily duties and expectations; otherwise, you can have another unpleasant surprise.

 If you are happy with the offer, make sure to send a professional job acceptance letter.